Keeping social media posts simple

 In the words of Steve Jobs: “Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.”

 Now think about the sheer volume of decisions that we all need to make on daily basis, just when we are online.
 In a 2012 study, Google revealed that site visitors judge a website’s design within 50 milliseconds.
 That’s 50/1000 of 1 second.
-Not even as quick as ‘the blink of an eye’ – and that’s after they have taken the time to actually visit the site!
+Faster than ‘the blink of an eye’ – and that’s after they have taken the time to actually visit the site!

 But what about the process of getting their attention in the first place?
 A 2013 study by Microsoft Corporation found that people generally lose concentration after seven to eight seconds, highlighting the effects of an increasingly digitalized lifestyle on the brain.